Let's Do Structure and Interpretation of Computer Programs (SICP)

 Ex 1.4 many languages won't let you do this and is a good example of symbolic programming it evals to (+ a b) if b > 0 or (- a b) if not.

 Ex 1.5 (define (p) (p)) is a non-terminating loop where (p) keeps calling itself.
 Since normal-order doesn't eval arguments into values until they are needed (p) is never run because it's never needed as (test 0 (p)) will always evaluate to 0.
-Under applicative-order however it evaluates all the arguments first and 'applies' test to (0 (p)) so will evaluate (p) and go into an infinite loop.
+Under applicative-order however it evaluates all the arguments first so will evaluate (p) and go into an infinite loop.

 Ex 1.7 try examples:

-(sqrt 0.0009) should be 0.03 and the gigantic number never terminates.
-This happens because using our current testing strategy of subtracting the square of the guess from the radicand the epsilon (0.001) isn't precise enough for small numbers and very large numbers clearly they never meet that precision or it takes too long to do so.
-If we ratio the change in guess with the existing guess, the closer they are together the closer they approach 1 so we can adjust our program to check for this by subtracting that ratio from 1 to see if the two guesses are within epsilon of each other.
+Subtracting the square of the guess from the radicand isn't precise enough for small numbers and very large numbers clearly they never meet that precision or it takes too long to do so.
+If we ratio the change in guess with the existing guess, the closer the guess is the closer the ratio approaches 1 so we can adjust our program to check for this by subtracting that ratio from 1 to see if the two guesses are within epsilon (0.001) of each other.

 Now gigantic square roots eval immediately and tiny square roots are close enough to wolfram alpha online calculator precision.